luizcarlosfaria/spring-net/README.md

 * An Aspect Oriented Programming framework

 ### Merging both
-I really consider move Spring.AOP to Spring.Core, aggregating both in only one project/assembly/package.
-Does not sounds good stay segregated both.
-AOP is a core concept on my opinion.
+I really considering moving Spring.AOP to Spring.Core, aggregating both in only one project/assembly/nuget package.
+The segregation of both projects does not sounds good for me.

 # Issues